SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/services.md

 requires some special attention and care to ensure that the service is accessible to the appropriate audience, is properly monitored, and maintained correctly.
-The rules and guidlines presented here are intended to strike a balance between convenience of running and developing services with thee need for system maintenance, distribution of resources, appropriate security, and monitoring of each service.
+The rules and guidlines presented here are intended to strike a balance between convenience of running and developing services with the need for system maintenance, distribution of resources, appropriate security, and monitoring of each service.